At the University of Missouri, we have developed two degree options to help you toward your Occupational Therapist

 - Applicants are required to have a minimum of twenty (20) total hours of documented clinical observation in Occupational Therapy in a minimum of two (2) different practice settings.
 Applicants need to submit observation forms with submission of all other application materials to OTCAS.

 - ** In response to the COVID-19 pandemic, we understand obtaining these observation hours may be challenging.
 We will be accepting in person and virtual observation hours.
 If unable to obtain the 20 hours required, we have partnered with our friends at Quinnipiac University to provide an online resource to assist you.
-Log in to the occupational therapy online shadowing experience (case-sensitive password: LucasQU) and complete the Assignment and Reflection Documentation Packet included.
+Log in to the occupational therapy online shadowing experience (case-sensitive password: LucasQU) and complete the Assignment and Reflection Documentation Program included.
 Upload your completed documentation into OTCAS as observation forms.
 We would like to thank our colleagues at Quinnipiac University for developing this online module.

 - Three (3) letters of recommendation are required.